 Hard-boiled eggs should not be kept at room temperature for very long and should be refrigerated as soon as possible.

 For maximum freshness, leave hard-boiled eggs in their shells until you are ready to eat them.
-The shell will also help to protect the egg from bacteria.
-They can be stored in the refrigerator for up to 7 days.
+They can be stored in the refrigerator in an airtight container with a damp paper towel on the bottom for up to 7 days.

 Serving Suggestions